buzzmeet/lib-jitsi-meet-for-buzzmeet/doc/API.md

     - `enableWindowOnErrorHandler` - boolean property (default false).
 Enables/disables attaching global onerror handler (window.onerror).
     - `disableThirdPartyRequests` - if true - callstats will be disabled and the callstats API won't be included.
     - `enableAnalyticsLogging` - boolean property (default false).
 Enables/disables analytics logging.
+    - `externalStorage` - Object that implements the Storage interface.
+If specified this object will be used for storing data instead of `localStorage`.
     - `callStatsCustomScriptUrl` - (optional) custom url to access callstats client script
     - `disableRtx` - (optional) boolean property (default to false).
 Enables/disable the use of RTX.
     - `disableH264` - (optional) boolean property (default to false).
 If enabled, strips the H.264 codec from the local SDP.